brichard19/ecdl/README.md

 }
 ```

-There is a sage script in the scripts directory can generate random parameters and write them to the file for you
+There is a sage script in the scripts directory can generate random parameters and write them to the file for you.

+For example, to generate a curve with a 56-bit prime modulus, run:

 ```
 # ./gencurve.sh 56 ecp56.json